Jocatins/java-for-beginners/Notes.md

 This line really represents a method call, main, having ‘args’ (a string array) as parameter.
 This array stores command-line arguments (CLI arguments), which is any information which follows the program name.

+-   Vector and ArrayList

+A vector can be defined simply as an Array which can ‘grow’.
+Nowadays it has been replaced by ArrayList.

+-   Code snippets used to remove items from an ArrayList:

+arrayList.remove( i, object );